Basharat-AWS-DevOps/cloud-operations-control-plane/README.md

 ✅ **Intentionally complete at Phase 2**

-This project is deliberately scoped to demonstrate core **CloudOps and Platform Engineering** skills without over-engineering.
-Future extensions are possible but not required.
+The scope is deliberate: the project demonstrates how real CloudOps platforms are designed and operated without unnecessary complexity.

 ---